nieksand/sortgenerics/README.md

 of the current implementation is quite interesting.

 ## Results
-I'm seeing about a 1.5x to 2.5x performance penalty from the standard library approach.
+I'm seeing about a 1.5x to 2.5x performance penalty from the standard library's current implementation.
 It is fun to play with the numElem variable to see how the size of the random input array impacts the timings.

 These numbers come from Go 1.7.1 on my mid-2013 Macbook Air.
 For each type, BenchmarkLib is the standard library sort and BenchmarkSpec is the specialized